AetherModel/swsss2023/day_03/README.md

 ### Goals ⚽

 For the afternoon session, we will learn to
-- Load and manipulate scientific data.
+- Load and manipulate scientific data
-- Trace errors and exception in code
+- Trace errors and exceptions in code
 - Load data from Matlab and save data to Matlab
 - Visualize data using Matplotlib
 - Manipulate data I